Fixing Match-Fixing: Optimal schedules to promote competitiveness: The group-stage match classification method

 \textbf{} \\ We now assess the attractiveness of the group format using the previous model to simulate all the rounds of games in a group, except for the last one.
 For example, when considering the current format of the World Cup with groups of four countries, we simulate the first two rounds of games (for a total of four games).
 Then, based on the points system and given that goal difference is the tie-breaker, we calculate the ranking in the group.
 In case two teams have the same number of points and the same goal difference then they share the same ranking in the group (no other tie-breaker is included in the model).\\

 During the last round of games, the qualification of team $i$ will likely not only depend on the outcome of its own game against team $j$ but also on that of the other game, between teams $k$ and $l$.
 As the last-round games are played simultaneously, we assume that team $i$ does not know the outcome of the other game when playing against $j$.
-From the point of view of team $i$, all of the following scenarios are possible: $k$ beats $l$ by a 5 goals difference, ... , $k$ beats $l$ by a 1 goal difference, $k$ draws with $l$, $l$ beats $k$ by a 1 goal difference, ... , $l$ beats $k$ by a 5 goals difference.We decide to stop at 5 goals difference because modern football games ending with higher goal differences are extremely rare (making it likely for team $i$ to disconsider such outcome), and, above all, gives the same numerical results in our simulations as when higher goal differences are taken into account.
+To be precise, from the point of view of team $i$, the $k$ vs $l$ game can end with any (integer) goal difference belonging to the interval $[-5,5]$.
+We decide to stop at 5 goals difference because modern football games ending with higher goal differences are extremely rare\footnote{Sally and Anderson \cite{Sally} point out that less than 1\% of games in the English Premier League end with a goal difference higher than 5.} (making it likely for team $i$ to disconsider such outcome), and, above all, gives the same numerical results in our simulations as when higher goal differences are taken into account.
 For each outcome of the $i$ vs $j$ game, we check under which scenarios team $i$ qualifies for the next phase (i.e. ends up in the top two group teams).
-Occupying a ``clean" first or second position (more points or same points but better goal difference than the team in third position) is better than sharing the position with the third-ranked team (additional tie-breakers which are not included in our model may end up disqualifying team $i$).
+Occupying a ``clean" first or second position (more points or same number of points but better goal difference than the team in third position) is better than sharing the position with the third-ranked team (additional tie-breakers which are not included in our model may end up disqualifying team $i$).
 Based on this analysis, team $i$ will choose the lowest-effort outcome that maximizes its chances of qualification: a 5 goals difference win (winning by 5 goals difference is better than winning by 4 goals difference in at least one scenario), ... , a 1 goal difference win (winning by 1 goal difference is no different than winning by more goals difference in all scenarios but better than a draw in at least one scenario), a draw (winning=drawing in all scenarios but is better than losing in at least one scenario), losing by 1 goal difference (same chances of qualification as winning or drawing but is better than losing by 2 goals difference in at least one scenario), ..., and 5 goals difference loss (the team has exactly the same chances of qualifying no matter his performance in the last game).
 Note that the last situation refers to the case where team $i$ is indifferent since it is already qualified or cannot qualify regardless the result of game $k$ vs. $l$.